 TOURISM (SCPRT): SCPRT offers opportunities to local jurisdictions through a Parks and Recreation Development Fund (PARD).
 PARD is State funding that can be used for the development for new park and recreation trails or facilities, or an enhancement of existing facilities.

-The Town has used PARD grants for projects ranging from historic bandstand renovation to beach access boardwalk enhancements.
+The Town has used PARD grants for projects ranging from historic bandstand renovation to beach access boardwalk enhancements; in 2022 the Town received a PARD grant to engineer and construct phase 2 of the Sullivan’s Island Nature Trails that winds through the maritime forest between Fort Moiultrie and the Sullivan’s Island Lighthouse.
 More information can be found at www.scprt.com.

 SOUTH CAROLINA RURAL INFRASTRUCTURE AUTHORITY: The